JayanthMalladi/simple-chatbot/README.md

 ## Project Structure

 - **intents.json**: Contains the training data for the chatbot, including intents, patterns, and responses.
-- **chatbot.py**: Script to build, train, and save the machine learning model using TensorFlow.
+- **chatbot.ipynb**: Script to build, train, and save the machine learning model using TensorFlow.
-- **actual_chatbot.py**: Main application script that loads the model and handles real-time user interactions.
+- **actual_chatbot.ipynb**: Main application script that loads the model and handles real-time user interactions.

 ## Future Enhancements